paridhitalwar/paridhitalwar/README.md

 ## 👩‍💻 About Me

-I'm a Master's student in Computer Science at Boston University with a passion for Data Science, AI/ML, and Supply Chain Management.
-I'm actively seeking internships and full-time roles for Fall 2024.
+Welcome to my GitHub profile!
+I'm Paridhi Talwar, a passionate Master's student in Computer Science at Boston University.
+My journey in the tech world is driven by my love for Data Science and AI/ML.

-- 🌱 I’m currently learning: Spark, PySpark, and advanced data analysis techniques.
-- 👯 I’m looking to collaborate on: Data Science projects, open-source contributions, and research in AI/ML.
-- 💬 Ask me about: Demand Forecasting, Supply Chain Management, Cryptocurrency Analysis, and Neural Networks.
+🌟 Current Projects:

+- Cryptocurrency Investment Analysis: Analyzing Bitcoin price trends and predicting movements using neural network models.
+- Smart Fridge Tracker: Developing a mobile app for managing fridge and pantry ingredients, meal planning, and recipe recommendations.

+🚀 Career Goals: Actively seeking exciting internship and full-time opportunities for Fall 2024, aiming to apply my skills in Data Science and AI to solve real-world problems.

 ## 🛠️ Technologies & Tools